 So if you want absolute silence throughout the night, you’ll get very little sleep with your guinea pigs in the same room.

 Besides, if you own more than one guinea pig, you know that they make sounds when they talk to each other.

 If your guinea pig is loud at night, that can be a sign that something is wrong.

 Every day you should be checking on your pet a few times a day to make sure that it has a good place to sleep and that there’s enough water and food in the cage.

 Here are the top 5 guinea pig products on the market:

-In this article, we have explained that guinea pigs are crepuscular animals.
+So, in this article, we have explained a guinea pig’s sleep patterns and concluded that guinea pigs are crepuscular animals.

 To protect themselves, they adapted their sleep patterns and sleep for a very short time throughout the whole day and night.

 That is why you might not notice your guinea pigs sleeping.